TABLE OF CONTENTS (HIDE)

 Instead of using Button's setOnClickListener() to register a listener object, it is easier to use the Layout XML file to set the onClick handler.

-Add the following line to the activity_main.xml:
+ADD the line in RED to the activity_main.xml:

 <Button